CarterBloop/VAFilterSynth/README.md

 ## Features
 - **Band-Limited**: Utilizes PolyBLEP to band-limit the digital oscillators and minimize aliasing.
-- **Multi-Stage Oversampling**: Utilizes multi-stage oversampling to reduce aliasing without too much CPU load.
+- **Multi-Stage Oversampling**: Utilizes multi-stage oversampling to efficiently reduce aliasing.
 - **Diode-Ladder VCF**: Nonlinear digital emulation of the EMS VCS3 filter.
   > Based on “A NONLINEAR DIGITAL MODEL OF THE EMS VCS3 VOLTAGE-CONTROLLED FILTER”
   > Marco Civolani & Federico Fontana ([link](https://www.researchgate.net/publication/224130819_Modeling_of_the_EMS_VCS3_Voltage-Controlled_Filter_as_a_Nonlinear_Filter_Network))

+## VCF Discretization & Modeling Technique
+The lowpass filter is modeled using the continuous-time diode-ladder equations from “A NONLINEAR DIGITAL MODEL OF THE EMS VCS3 VOLTAGE-CONTROLLED FILTER”, which are converted to a digital form using trapezoidal integration.
+This discretization method produces an implicit nonlinear system that must be solved every sample.
+The filter then uses a per-sample iterative solver to resolve the diode currents and ladder node voltages, with state variables representing the capacitor charges in each pole.

 ## Quick Start
 1. Download VAFilterSynth.zip from [releases](https://github.com/CarterBloop/VAFilterSynth/releases/tag/0.1.0-alpha).